-The Group has made use of the practical expedient available on transition to IFRS 16 to not reassess whether a contract is or contains a lease.
-Accordingly, the definition of a lease in accordance with IAS 17 and IFRIC 4 will continue to be applied to those leases entered or modified before 1 January 2019.
+The Group has made use of the practical expedient available on transition to IFRS 16 not to reassess whether a contract is or contains a lease.
+Accordingly, the definition of a lease in accordance with IAS 17 and IFRIC 4 will continue to be applied to those leases entered or modified before January 1, 2019.